adoliver/notes/ada.md

 * need role="img" so they are treated as images.

 # Screen Events
+* aria-relevant ?? how is this used compare to aria-live
 * aria-live
 	* used to announce UI updates to the user
 	* assertive announces immediately on change